swaptacular/swpt_accounts/protocol.rst

 negligible_amount : float
    The value of the ``negligible_amount`` field in the latest applied `ConfigureAccount`_ message.
+If there have not been any applied `ConfigureAccount`_ messages yet, the value SHOULD represent the default configuration settings.

+config : string
-If there have not been any applied `ConfigureAccount`_ messages, the value SHOULD be `0.0`.
+   The value of the ``config`` field in the latest applied `ConfigureAccount`_ messages.
+If there have not been any applied `ConfigureAccount`_ messages yet, the value SHOULD represent the default configuration settings.

 status : int32
    Status bit-flags.
 TODO

-config : string
-   The value of the ``config`` field in the latest applied `ConfigureAccount`_ messages.
-If there have not been any applied `ConfigureAccount`_ messages, the value is implemenation-dependent.

 signal_ts : date-time
    The moment at which this signal was emitted (the message's timestamp).

 signal_ttl : int32
-   The time-to-live (in seconds) for this message.
-The message MUST be ignored if more than ``signal_ttl`` seconds have elapsed since the message was emitted (``signal_ts``).
+   The time-to-live (in seconds) for the message.
+This message MUST be ignored if more than ``signal_ttl`` seconds have elapsed since the message was emitted (``signal_ts``).
 This MUST be a positive number.